Sit less, move more

 The following general advice is directed at maximizing your postural comfort at work during pregnancy.
 Any specific health issues regarding your pregnancy should be discussed with your treating doctor/health practitioner.

-- Back pain is not uncommon during pregnancy.
+- Back pain is common during pregnancy.
 The lower spine is pulled forward by the increasing weight of the baby exaggerating the lumbar curve.
 This can impose strain on both the back muscles and the abdominal muscles.
 Tailbone (coccyx) pain is often experienced

 - Increased blood volume increases the pressure in the leg veins which may make prolonged standing difficult and uncomfortable, as well as result in some swelling